scipy/scipy/doc/source/dev/gitwash/useful_git.rst

 .. note::

-   Rebasing on master is preferred over merging upstream back to your branch.
+   Rebasing on main is preferred over merging upstream back to your branch.
 Using ``git merge`` and ``git pull`` is discouraged when working on feature branches.